The Very Best Airplane Seats for Every Type of Need

 If you have a tight connection

 Book airplane seats toward the front of the aircraft if you’re eager to make a quick exit after landing.
 “If you don’t want to pay for a first-class seat, that could mean you’re seated directly in front of the bulkhead—the wall separating first class from the main cabin,” says Richard Gonzales, an aviation consultant with Briscoe Group.
 These are sometimes not the coziest rows to sit in because you won’t be able to stretch your legs or store a personal bag in front of you, but worth the sacrifice if you’re on a short flight or have a quick layover, says Gonzales.
-But, if you have a longer layover, check out these tips for killing time in between flights.
+Here are 7 hidden airplane features you had no idea existed.

 For reduced noise